ctkjose/v-book/src/en/functions.md

 In the previous code snippet the function `greet` only has one parameter `name`.
 When we invoke the function the string value `'Joe'` is the argument that we passed to the parameter `name` of our `greet` function.

 The parameter definition is just a variable name followed by its data type, for example `name string`.
-Think of it as a variable that you will use inside the function to reference the value (argument) that was passed to the function when it was called.
+Think of it as a variable that you will use inside the function to reference the value (argument) that the function received.
 In the example before notice that we use the variable `name` to build our greet message.
 We invoked the `greet` function with `greet('Joe')` therefore inside the function the variable `name` has the string value `'Joe'`.

 ### Multiple parameters